 A key concern for many travellers with specific health and dietary requirements is finding restaurants and food shops that can cater to their needs, especially when heading to remote overseas destinations.
-For those with any dietary requirements, World Expeditions’ cooks can accommodate for most diets provided that we are notified in advance.
+For those with any dietary requirements, World Expeditions’ cooks can accommodate most diets, provided that we are notified in advance.
 Coeliac?
 No problem!
 Diabetic?
 We have you covered.
 What’s more, meals are balanced and wholesome to provide you with enough energy to take on activities for the day.
 Healthy appetites build up when travelling, so it’s gratifying knowing that you will be provided with nourishing foods.

 7. Dealing with waste

 The proper disposal of waste and rubbish is vital when entering natural environments that are already threatened by deforestation, pollution and climate change.
 Therefore, as part of the ‘Leave No Trace’ campaign, our Himalaya treks are operated on the ethics of minimal impact, which include responsible waste management.
-When it comes to kitchen food waste, biodegradable matter is buried away from campsites and streams, and placed within deep leaf litter or in village composts.
+When it comes to kitchen food waste, the biodegradable matter is buried away from campsites and streams and placed within deep leaf litter or in village composts.
 Paper and plastic are safely burned and where possible — such as in Bhutan — litter is taken to the nearest city where it can be recycled.
 By integrating these practices into our itineraries, our travellers can feel satisfied that their travels have left a positive impact.

 What have your experiences been when it comes to meal inclusions on your trip?
 Let us know in the comments below.